 The feeling that people get after taking heroin comes at a very high cost.
 Some side effects of heroin addiction include:

 - Lung and liver damage

 - Collapsed veins

-Heroin is also one of the leading causes of fatal drug overdose.
+Heroin is also one of the leading causes of a fatal drug overdose.

 Luckily, heroin addiction is not a death sentence.
 Addicts can still recover and start their life over if they seek help now.
-At Rockland Recovery Treatment Centers, we have an addiction treatment staff that will help them through the process of recovery from detoxing their body to helping them deal with the withdrawal symptoms safely.
+At Rockland Recovery Treatment Centers, we have an addiction treatment staff that will help them through the process of recovery.

 They don’t have to do this alone.
 Call us today at 844.334.2502, and we will get them the help they need.